zarr-conventions/zarr-conventions-spec/README.md

 #### Versioning

 Conventions MAY use a versioning scheme to allow evolution over time.
 Versioned conventions SHOULD include the version information in the `schema_url` (e.g., `https://raw.githubusercontent.com/zarr-experimental/geo-proj/refs/tags/v1/schema.json"` to facilitate validation of specific versions.
-Versioned conventions MAY also include the version in the Convention metadata (`e.g., {'proj:version': "1"}`) for convenient version identification without url parsing.
+Versioned conventions may include the version in the convention's own properties (not in the Zarr Conventions Metadata object) (`e.g., {'proj:version': "1"}`) for convenient version identification without url parsing.
 If a convention uses versioning, it MUST clearly define the semantic meaning of version numbers in its specification.

 ### Convention Properties